 If you wish you can tint the inside of the canopy using one of the aerosol spray paints used for painting the inside of polycarbonate car bodies (eg: the Tamiya or Lexanit ranges).
-Degrease and clean the the surface very carefully, removing all finger-prints, and use many very light 'mist' coats to get even coverage.
+Use many very light 'mist' coats to get even coverage.